Buildkite Agent hooks

 Every agent installer creates a hooks directory containing a set of sample hooks.
 You can find the location of your agent hooks directory in your platform's installation documentation.

-See agent lifecycle hooks and job lifecycle hooks for the hook types that can be defined in the agent hooks directory.
+See agent lifecycle hooks and job lifecycle hooks for the hook types that you can define in the agent hooks directory.

 Repository hooks